Arrowrock Dam: Preparations

 Salt Lake City's Manly Brothers won the contract for grading the Arrowrock & Boise road in May 1911.
 The government called for force account to lay the track from Barber to the work site.
 Although the construction was delayed several times by the shortage of railroad ties, workers finished the track in early November.
 By most accounts, the trip through the canyon was a very long and harrowing event.
 For the first several months, riders were asked to disembark at the unfinished Gooseneck Bridge while the cars were winched across one at a time.

 However, once they arrived, most passengers were surprised by what they found.
 Not only was the view breathtaking but the "work" camp offered amenities that were unavailable to some residents of the Treasure Valley.
 Not only was the site fully powered, but also it provided a central heating plant, running water and an efficient sewage system.
 Along with the Reclamation offices, the Arrowrock camp carried a hospital, mess hall, post office, and hotel.
 Workers and visitors were offered lodging in the site's hotel, bunkhouses, or cottages.
 In addition to the outdoor recreational activities, the camp also operated a YMCA, school, and dancehall.
 At the peak of construction, some 1,400 people had called Arrowrock home, including some 200 families.

 To provide power for the site, Reclamation retrofitted The Boise River Diversion Dam with a small powerhouse.
 Finished in 1912, the plant's three generators produced 1,500 kilowatts of electricity for Arrowrock's camp, sawmills, and giant cement mixers.
 The German made Allis-Chalmers 725 hp turbines, the first in the world to be built with a vertical shaft design.
-Along with the power lines, government forces hung a two-way phone cable to connect Arrowrock with the outside world.
+Along with the power lines, government workers hung a two-way phone cable to connect Arrowrock with the outside world.
 In 1976, the power plant was added to the National Register of Historic Places.
 After being refurbished by the Bonneville Power Administration in 2002, it is now on ready reserve status and occasionally provides surplus power during times of peak demand.
 Special care was made to maintain the historic qualities of the powerhouse.
 The original governors, slate control panels, transformers, overhead crane, and generator housings, although no longer functional, were retained for historic purposes.